 Breaking the Cycle of Mom Rage and How to Calm Your Nerves

-If this sounds familiar, first, take a breath.
-You aren’t a bad mother.
-You aren’t “mean” or “unstable.”
-You are likely experiencing what many of us call mom rage.
-It’s that explosive, overwhelming anger that seems to come out of nowhere, even when you love your kids more than life itself.
-For too long, the world has told us that motherhood is all about patience, soft tones, and endless grace.
-But the reality is that parenting is an endurance sport, and sometimes, the nerves just give out.
+It’s that explosive, overwhelming anger that seems to come out of nowhere, even when you love your children more than life itself.
+For too long, the world has told us that motherhood is all about patience, gentle tones, and endless grace.
+But the reality is that parenting is an endurance sport and because of that, your nerves simply snap.

 What Exactly is Mom Rage?

-To fix something, we have to understand what it actually is.
+To fix something, you have to understand what it actually is.
 Mom rage isn’t just “being annoyed.”
 It’s an intense emotional response that feels disproportionate to the trigger.
 You might find yourself screaming over a Lego brick when, in reality, you’re actually stressed about the mortgage, exhausted from a week of sleepless nights, or feeling invisible in your own home.

 The Difference Between Anger and Rage

 Anger is a normal response to a frustrating situation.
 “I’m angry that the kids didn’t pick up their toys” is a healthy observation.
 Rage, however, is an affective storm.
 It’s a flood of cortisol and adrenaline that puts your brain into a “fight or flight” state.
-When you’re in this state, the prefrontal cortex—the part of your brain responsible for logic, reasoning, and impulse control—essentially goes offline.
+When you’re in this state, the prefrontal cortex, the part of your brain responsible for logic, reasoning, and impulse control, essentially goes offline.
 This is why you say things you don’t mean or react in ways that shock you.

 A lot of mom rage is actually a reaction to sensory overload.
 Think about it: for hours on end, you have small humans touching you, screaming, asking questions, and making noise.
 There is a constant “noise floor” in a house with children.
 When your nervous system is already red-lining from overstimulation, one more “Mommy!” can be the catalyst for a meltdown.
 It’s not that the child did something wrong; it’s that your brain has reached its maximum capacity for sensory input.